-The Hospital has established a "Mortgage Reserve Fund" in accordance with the requirements and conditions of the FHA Regulatory Agreement.
+The Hospital has established a mortgage reserve fund in accordance with the requirements and conditions of the FHA Regulatory Agreement.
 Notwithstanding any other provision in the Regulatory Agreement, the Mortgage Reserve Fund may be used by HUD if the Hospital is unable to make a mortgage note payment on the due date.
 The Hospital is required to make contributions to the fund based on the Mortgage Reserve Fund schedule.

-Assets Designated by Board of Trustees - The Hospital owns 289.7 shares of tracking stock in TriWest, an organization formed to administer healthcare benefits to military retirees and dependents of active duty personnel in the CHAMPUS/TriCare Central Region.
+Assets designated by UNM Hospital Board of Trustees - The Hospital owns 289.7 shares of tracking stock in TriWest, an organization formed to administer healthcare benefits to military retirees and dependents of active duty personnel in the CHAMPUS/TriCare Central Region.
 The investment in TriWest is accounted for at fair value, which approximates cost.
-The Hospital recognized no return on investment during the years ended June 30, 2022 and 2021.
+The Hospital recognized no return on investment during the years ended June 30, 2023 and 2022.

 The Hospital has an affiliation agreement with Presbyterian Healthcare Services for the operation of a consolidated clinical laboratory (TriCore) to optimize the quality, performance, and delivery of routine and specialized clinical laboratory tests for patients throughout the State of New Mexico in a cost-effective and timely manner.
-UNM, through the Hospital, has a 50% interest in TriCore totaling approximately \$25,353,000 and \$23,095,000 at June 30, 2022 and 2021, respectively, which is being accounted for using the equity method.
+UNM, through the Hospital, has a 50% interest in TriCore totaling approximately \$25,312,000 and \$25,353,000 at June 30, 2023 and 2022, respectively.

 The Hospital has a 50% interest in TriCore Laboratory Services Corporation (TLSC), which was organized to provide laboratory services, on a centralized basis for its members, the Hospital and Presbyterian Healthcare Services.
-The investment carrying amounts are approximately \$6.7 million at June 30, 2022 and 2021.
+The investment carrying amounts are approximately \$6.7 million at June 30, 2023 and 2022.
 The investment is accounted for using the equity method.
-The Hospital recorded laboratory expenses of approximately \$42.6 million in 2022 and \$39.1 million in 2021.
+The Hospital recorded laboratory expenses of approximately \$43.0 million in 2023 and \$42.6 million in 2022.

-(7) Capital Assets
+Note 7 - Capital Assets